-Remnants of Hurricane Sandy continue to haunt Staten Islanders — and for good reason.
+Remnants of Hurricane Sandy continue to haunt our customers in Staten Islander and New Jersey — and for good reason.
 Mysterious contractors of all sorts came out of the woodwork offering a helping hand.
 But left behind shoddy craftsmanship or none at all because they took off after receiving payment before laying a finger on the property.

 Talk about kicking you when you’re down.

 Unfortunately, it doesn’t take a natural disaster to come across shady companies — whether it’s for replacement windows, doors or other remodeling projects.
 We’re surrounded by them, and it’s up to you to do your homework to find out if they’re not only legitimate, but if they’ll do the job right without ripping you off or forcing you into court should something go wrong on the job site, aka your home.

 A reputable contractor will give you their license number.
 They must be registered under the state where the work is being performed.
 If you live on Staten Island, but happen to hire a New Jersey company, they most possess a valid NYC Home Improvement License.
 Their New Jersey License doesn’t permit them to work here.

 Being licensed offers assurance that the principal owner has been checked for criminal history and meets industry standards, which includes taking a written examination.
 The state licensing division will help mediate any issues that can arise during your project, but only if you’ve hired a licensed contractor.

 We at The Men With Tools are licensed with the NYC Department of Consumer Affairs and state of New Jersey and are backed by high customer ratings.
 We also have a reference list easily available on our website.
 We encourage all of our potential customers to call them at any time to ask anything.